Ap3rtur3/vuex-hydra/README.md

 ## Examples

-There are multiple ways to hydrate your store
+There are multiple ways to hydrate your store.
+If the data is provided by a backend, the best way is to hydrate your stores with JSON in HTML.

 #### Hydrate with data